zkxs/puzzle-game-design/docs/_drafts/outer-wilds.md

 The benefits:
 - Swag
 - Shrouded Woodlands is last, so the dam timing is good

-#### Perfected Route
-After remembering you can warp to Shrouded Woodlands, a full redesign.
-Two options:
-- One-dream is slightly more dangerous as you have to dodge a pursuer twice vs once, but you get the swag of doing all three archives in one dream
-- Multi-dream is slightly safer for the aforementioned reason.
-It's not any slower due to the waiting-for-dam-to-break autoscroller.

-1. Go in the normal entrance
-2. Grab the artifact from the ghost matter shack
-3. Proceed to the Island Tower
-4. Sleep into the Starlit Cove
-5. Hang a left and light the boathouse
-6. Jump in to water to wake up
-7. Raft to the Hidden Gorge
-8. Sleep.
-If you're going for a one-dream run then die here instead.
-9. Take the painting shortcut to extinguish the lights
-10. Take the invisible bridge right of spawn to the elevator
-11. Hug the right wall to YOLO past the camping pursuer and get to the archive
-12. Backtrack to the elevator.
-    - If you are dead IRL (one-dream run)
-      1. Simply walk back to the elevator, again hugging the left wall and ignoring the camping pursuer
-    - If you aren't dead IRL
-      1. Jump in the water to deathwarp back
-      2. Die at the fire
-      3. Take the right invisible bridge back to the elevator
-13. Take the elevator down to the dock
-14. Raft into the area transition, and jump out
-15. Walk into the only accessible archive
-16. Call the elevator (it takes a while)
-17. Take the elevator upstairs to the Shrouded Woodlands
-18. WAIT inside the fireplace until the music stops.
-Don't fuck around with your light, because they'll see it and they'll totally walk through the fireplace and grab you.
-19. Head to the dock
-20. Raft to the Starlit Cove
-21. Waltz in to the archive
-    - You're dead, so ignore the alarms
-    - There are no pursuers, even in the archive antechamber, so use your light freely and don't fall in the hole.
-The room is designed to fuck with you if you don't use your light.

-Costs:
-- Ghost matter shack
-- 2.5 IRL quarter turn, no passing the dam
-- 1.5 dream quarter turns
-- 1 archive -> dock backtrack (2 if going for one dream swag)

-The drawbacks:
-- We don't get to use the cool hidden gorge entrance, and we have to use the *cringe* ghost matter shack instead.
-- Shrouded Woodlands isn't last, meaning you might need to wait for the dam to break depending on how fast you go

-The benefits:
-- One unified route with only minor differences between multi-dream and one-dream
-- Less IRL travel, and dodge the fucking dam entirely

 ## Freeing the Prisoner
 Requirements: